Sydney Olympic Park is a great place to cycle

-- Little kids can safely ride the Children’s Loop in Bicentennial Park.
+- Enjoy child-friendly cycleways including the Children’s Loop in Bicentennial Park.

 Racing cyclist lanes